the-snowwhite/mksoc/docs/MkSoChm2-guide.md

 Right now an initial mesa 5i25 test design has been added in the mksoc-iotest branch.

-It has an avalon sysfs interface, that hopefully shortly will be replaced with an axi interfacce.
+It has an avalon --> uio driver interface, ~~that hopefully shortly will be replaced with an axi interfacce.~~

 REquirements: